GiulioRusso/OpenAI-boilerplate/README.md

 # OpenAI Boilerplate Project

-Boilerplate for working with the OpenAI GPT API.
+Boilerplate for working with the OpenAI API.

 ## Structure